rust-lang/rustlings/README.md

 Visit [www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install) for further instructions on installing Rust.
 This will also install _Cargo_, Rust's package/project manager.

-> 🐧 If you're on Linux, make sure you've installed `gcc` (for a linker).
+> 🐧 If you are on Linux, make sure you have installed `gcc` (for a linker).
 >
-> Deb: `sudo apt install gcc`.
+> Deb: `sudo apt install gcc`
+>
-> Dnf: `sudo dnf install gcc`.
+> Dnf: `sudo dnf install gcc`

-> 🍎 If you're on MacOS, make sure you've installed Xcode and its developer tools by running `xcode-select --install`.
+> 🍎 If you are on MacOS, make sure you have installed Xcode and its developer tools by running `xcode-select --install`.

 ### Installing Rustlings